EnneadGames/EG-QG-Artefact-Name/README.md

 Download the latest zip and extract it to your module data folder

-Once downloaded and installed, launch your game world and go to "Manage Modules" Find the module on the list of the ones you have installed Activate it
+1 Once downloaded and installed, launch your game world and go to "Manage Modules" 2 Find the module on the list of the ones you have installed 3 Activate it
-Click on "Save Module Settings"
+4 Click on "Save Module Settings"

 ## Importing
-Go to compedium and find the EG folders
+1 Go to compedium and find the EG folders
-Right click on the rolltables and import
+2 Right click on the rolltables and import
-Do the same for the macro(s)
+3 Do the same for any macro(s)

 ## How to use